chhroot/projects-under-dev/README.md

-# Cookr Web Application is a commercial application and is still not pushed to production,
+# Cookr Web Application is a commercial application under development and is yet to be pushed production,
 ## ⚠️ Here are the screenshots of the project in the dev environment